43081j/43081j.github.io/_drafts/future-of-polymer.md

 `dom-module`.
 Templates are now defined in JavaScript... which is a kind of love or hate situation.

-There is a proposal somewhere to allow these templates to come from HTML files, for those who want it separate.
+There is a [proposal](https://github.com/w3c/webcomponents/issues/645) to allow these templates to come from HTML files, for those who want it separate.

 # Bindings

+All bindings in Lit are native JavaScript expressions unlike Polymer's custom HTML syntax.

 Here's a quick summary of how bindings have changed: